mtanaka25/WashU_Quant_Macro/README.md

 In the codes in `HW1` and `HW2`, I use `freadapi` and `statsmodels` packages, which are not included in standard collections of Python packages.
 To use `freadapi`, you need to apply a API key to St. Louis Fed.
 The application is accepted online for free.

+After finishing `HW5`, I cut out several routines which are often used in the assignments as an independent package.
+Thus, for `HW6` and later, you need `mtPythonTools`, which is available in [the corresponding repository](https://github.com/mtanaka25/mtPythonTools).

 ## Cautions
 In `HW4`, we were asked to implement the policy iteration based on the Euler equation and the endogenous grid point method (see [Carroll [2006, *Econ.
 Lett.*]](https://doi.org/10.1016/j.econlet.2005.09.013) for the EGP method).
 Although I finished writing scripts that looked to work well, however, I failed to get reasonable solutions.
 So, please doublecheck if these codes are correct when you reuse them.